Fibrantly generated weak factorization systems

-\begin{theo} Let $(\cl,\crr)$ be a fibrantly generated saturated pair in a locally presentable category.
-Then, assuming Vop\v enka's principle, $\cl$ is an accessible and accessibly embedded subcategory of $\ck^\to$. \end{theo} \begin{proof} Let $(\cl,\crr)$ be a fibrantly generated saturated pair and assume Vop\v enka's principle.
-Following \ref{inj1}, $\cl$ is closed under $\mu$-pure subobjects for some regular cardinal $\mu$.
+\begin{theo} Let $(\cl,\crr)$ be a fibrantly generated saturated pair in a locally presentable category $\ck$.
+Then, assuming Vop\v enka's principle, $\cl$ is an accessible and accessibly embedded subcategory of $\ck^\to$. \end{theo} \begin{proof} Let $(\cl,\crr)$ be a saturated pair fibrantly generated by a set $\cy$ and assume Vop\v enka's principle.
+Since $\cy$ is a set, \ref{inj} implies there is a regular cardinal $\mu$ such that all members of $\cy$ are $\mu$-pure injective in $\ck^\to$.
+Then \ref{inj1} implies that $\cl$ is closed under $\mu$-pure subobjects.
 Hence $\cl$ is accessible and accessibly embedded to $\ck^\to$ (see \cite[Theorem 6.17]{AR}). \end{proof}

 \begin{coro} Assuming Vop\v enka's principle, every small projectivity class $\cp$ in a locally presentable category $\ck$ is accessible and accessibly embedded to $\ck$. \end{coro} \begin{proof} Let $\cp=\cs$-$\Proj$ for a set $\cs$.
 Following \ref{acc}, ${}^\square\cs$ is accessible and accessibly embedded.
 Hence the same holds for $\cp$. \end{proof}